 Although no specific language is required to make a request, the requester must at least identify the records requested with sufficient clarity to allow the Library to identify, retrieve, and review the records.
 If it is not clear what records are being sought, the requester will be allowed to revise the request to clarify it.
 The Library will inform the requester of the manner in which records are maintained and accessed in the ordinary course of the Library's functions in order to assist the requester in clarifying the request.

-Public records responsive to the request will be made available for inspection during regular business hours, with the exception of published holidays.
+Public records responsive to the request will be made available for inspection during weekdays from 10AM – 4PM when the Library is open.
 Public records will be available for inspection promptly.
 Copies of public records will be made available within a reasonable period of time.
 "Prompt" and "reasonable" take into account the volume of records requested; the proximity of the location where the records are stored; and the necessity for any legal review of the records requested.

 Email